20171226-Christmas-EveBuckhorn06-1920x700

 We base our understanding of life on the Teachings of Jesus Christ as outlined in Holy Scripture.
 We strive to follow and practise his teachings especially by caring for the poor in the world and for those most in need in our local community and beyond.

-Thoughts for a New Year
+Thoughts for the Year 2026

 Do you think there’s hope for our world? … Do you think there’s any hope at all in our world?
 That’s a pretty heavy question.
 It’s an unsettling kind of question too.